DSB selects Cognizant as Sole Offshore Supplier of IT Consulting Services

 Denmark's largest railway operator extends its relationship with Cognizant for its ongoing strategy to use digital technologies to improve customer experience on its public transportation systems

-TEANECK, N.J., March 1, 2023 /CNW/ -- Cognizant (Nasdaq: CTSH) today announced that it has been selected by DSB, Denmark's state railway operator, as the sole provider of offshore IT consulting services to accelerate, scale and further improve its ability to deliver against DSB's digital strategy.
+TEANECK, N.J., March 2, 2023 /PRNewswire/ -- Cognizant (Nasdaq: CTSH) today announced that it has been selected by DSB, Denmark's state railway operator, as the sole provider of offshore IT consulting services to accelerate, scale and further improve its ability to deliver against DSB's digital strategy.

 The multi-year agreement is aimed at extending DSB's data analytics, IoT and software development capabilities to better manage and plan availability of trains, have a better understanding of peak demand for services, gain insights into passenger sentiments, and enable predictive maintenance of its fleet.